chrisjavieroliveros/SMASCSS/README.md

 - Grids

 ### Modules
-_**5-Modules**_ Modules directory contains styles specific for reusable components.
+_**5-Modules**_ Modules directory contains styles for reusable components.
 It is mandatory to use classes on this to easily replicate the styles.

 ### Custom
-_**6-Custom**_ Custom styles are mostly overrides from other modules, classes and other (any) styles.
-We have this directly in cases we also need.
+_**6-Custom**_ Custom styles are mostly and/or almost always overrides for existing modules, classes and other (any) styles.
 It is recommended that we wrap a parent selector when we do the overrides.

 ### Animation (_Optional_)

 ## Styling Rules